Position: Evaluation of ECG Representations Must Be Fixed: Training Details

 \subsection{CLOCS}

 \textbf{Background.} CLOCS~\cite{meilaClocs2021} is a popular ECG-specific self-supervised learning approach that constructs contrastive pairs directly from the temporal structure and lead organization of ECG signals.
-We use the publicly available CLOCS implementation repository and make several modifications, all of which will be open-sourced in our code release.
+We use the publicly available CLOCS implementation repository and make several modifications, all of which are open-sourced in our code release.

 CLOCS defines a family of contrastive objectives, including contrastive multi-segment coding (CMSC), contrastive multi-lead coding (CMLC), and contrastive multi-segment multi-lead coding (CMSMLC).
 CMSC constructs positive pairs by sampling multiple temporal segments from the same ECG recording, encouraging representations to be invariant to temporal cropping.
 CMLC instead constructs positive pairs across different leads of the same ECG, encouraging invariance across lead views.
 CMSMLC combines both objectives by simultaneously contrasting multiple temporal segments and multiple leads from the same ECG.
 In the original CLOCS paper, CMSC is reported to achieve the strongest average performance across downstream tasks, and we therefore focus on CMSC for comparison.